owenz0523/s-t-challenge/product.md

 adoption?
 I believe this is highly adoptable, given that I’d imagine a similar process already occurs during morning huddles most likely just with handmade notes

+Building:
+compile the data and use LLMs to extract the important information, filling out the important categories needed to create a guest profile data is then persisted through to the frontend which populates the dashboard agentism??? data pipelines don’t really exist right now, but with them in place, could have an AI agent that runs every morning to compile this information prior to morning huddle

 source - https://www.pushoperations.com/blog/restaurant-management-the-value-of-pre-shift-huddles

 talks about education, engagement, and motivation, how does our product address these?